-The Company monitors early warning indicators of Reputational Risk that arise from business as usual activities, through the monitoring of its reputation in the market (e.g. through market research) and the testing of its ability to respond quickly to a deterioration to its reputation.
+The Company monitors early warning indicators of reputational risk that arise from business as usual activities, through the monitoring of its reputation in the market (e.g. through market research, customer satisfaction surveys, third party trust surveys) and the testing of its ability to respond quickly to a deterioration to its reputation.